wernerglinka/metalsmith-autonav/README.md

 ---
 ```

-These keys control navigation behavior:
+These properties control navigation behavior:

-- `navigation.navLabel` - Override the default filename-based label
+- `navigation.navLabel` - Overwrites the file-name basednavigation label
-- `navigation.navIndex` - Define a page's position in navigation
+- `navigation.navIndex` - Defines a page's position in navigation
-- `navigation.navExclude` - Set to true to exclude a page from navigation
+- `navigation.navExclude` - Set to true to exclude the page from navigation
 - `navigation.path` - The normalized path used for client-side active page detection (added automatically)
 - `navigation.breadcrumb` - Where the breadcrumb path array is stored (added automatically)